Key takeaways

 How much does Humira cost?

-Even when it’s included in your medical benefits, health insurance plans have cost-sharing policies where the beneficiary must pay certain portions of the price.
+Even when it’s included in your medical benefits, health insurance plans have cost-sharing policies where the beneficiary must pay certain portions of the cost.
 The most common way they do this is through copays.
 Many plans organize drugs into tiers, covering more for lower tiers than higher ones.
 “Each plan is different, but Humira is usually on the higher end of the drug list,” Dr. Youssouf says.
 “Which means you might have to pay more in copays or coinsurance,” he adds.

 Data from KFF shows that the average copayment is $11 for tier 1 drugs, $36 for tier 2 drugs, $66 for tier 3 drugs, and $125 for tier 4 drugs.
-But, Humira can sometimes have a much higher copay because of its high price and specialty classification.
+But Humira can sometimes have a much higher copay because of its high price and specialty classification.

 How much does Humira cost with Blue Cross Blue Shield?